BobbyTodorov/Dungeons-Online-MMORPG/README.md

 The `Main Server` combines all previous modules and manages the main logic of the game.

 The Server part has its own unit tests (JUnit 4, Mockito).

-The Client part has nothing but a message receiver (listener) from the server and a message sender to the server.
+The Client part has nothing but a message receiver (listener)/sender used to communicate with the server.
 The lack of any business game logic on the client part is intentional.